aheinzel/account_intercompany_booking_button/account_intercompany_booking_button/README.md

 - Adds an **Intercompany** button to the **OCA Bank Statement Line** reconcile form (`account_reconcile_oca.bank_statement_line_form_reconcile_view`).
 - Opens a wizard model: `intercompany.booking.wizard`.
 - Uses a central configuration model: `intercompany.scenario`.
-  - Exactly one active scenario is allowed (enforced by a constraint).
+  - Multiple scenarios can be active; the wizard lets you select one.
-  - The wizard uses that active scenario automatically (no selector yet).
+  - The selector only lists scenarios whose source company matches the statement line's company.
   - Each scenario stores: source/destination companies, journals, and debit/credit accounts.
 - Amount = `abs(statement_line.amount)`; Date = statement line date (or today).
 - Creates two minimal moves (2 lines each), one per company.